fss-fmi/sugaming/docs/wiki/From-a-Task-to-a-Feature---Workflow-Description.md

   - **Prisma formatting** - Whenever committing, the `prisma/scheme.prisma` schema file is checked and formatted.

   - **Terraform formatting** - If the `terraform` command is available on the current machine, `.tf` files in the `terraform/` directory are checked and formatted.

+> [!WARNING]
+> If any of the aforementioned checks fails (returns a non-zero status), the commit is terminated.

 ---